 Weekly Edition of Hinesburg Record

-Not much news to report as summer settles in and brings us wicked heat, some rain and, we hope, some fun.

-Oral Histories: We have begun to interview local folks who have a meaningful photo and a story to tell about it as part of our Oral Histories project.
+Haze returns: The Canadian haze has returned.
+Smoke and particulants from forest fires to our north and north west are giving us spectacular sunsets but … are also posing health threats, particularly for those with health issues and certain occupations.
+On Monday, the National Weather Service again warned that people “in sensitive groups” — elderly, those with lung and other health issues, young children and those working outside — may experience adverse health effects.
+So take it easy.
+For up-to-date readings of Hinesburg’s air quality throughout the week, click here.

+Fair Days: We know a lot of you made the trek to New Haven to experience the Addison County Field Days — there were a few Hinesburg participants in the mix — with its six-horse teams, tractor pulls, blue-ribbon cucumbers and food you love but eat only once a year.
+If you missed it, there are other Vermont fairs coming up.
+The next one is the Vermont State Fair in Rutland (Aug.
+12-16) which kicks off with a rodeo Tuesday night, August 12.
+For full schedule of Vermont fairs, click here.

+Oral Histories: We have completed five stories told by local residents that we’ll begin sharing with you in September.
+The idea is for you to choose a memorable photo — of yourself or a relative or ancestor — and tell a story about your experience or your connection with the photo.
 Do you have a story to tell?
+(Yes.)
 We’d love to hear it.
-Full story here.
+Full details here.
+Or email Geoffrey Gevalt.

-Photo Contest: We are sure that you’ve been taking gobs of pictures of summer fun and we’d like to see your very best — and publish a few.
+Summer Fun Photos: We know that you’ve taken gobs of photos this summer of fun you’ve been having.
+We’d love to see them and we’ll publish the best.
 Send one or two of your best summer shots to editor@hinesburgrecord.org; include your name and telephone.
 THANKS!

 Calendar

 Wednesday, Concert in the Park (the shell behind Hinesburg Community School), 6:30 p.m.
-This week features Vermont funk rock band “About Time” with original music and “fun” covers.
-Here’s a sample:
+This is the final concert of the season and features the Hinesburg Community Band led by Rufus Patrick.
+Don’t miss it!

 Full Calendar